Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 ### Instructions:

-1. Before we get started we will introduce a few helpful troubleshooting commands for Kubernetes.
+**For information only** Before we get started we will introduce a few helpful troubleshooting commands for Kubernetes.
 You may find these helpful whilst trying to go through the rest of this lab.
 Everything after the "#" can be ignored

     ```
     kubectl get endpoints mysfits-service $MM  # See which pods have been selected for a given service.
 An empty list indicates an issue